PHILOSOPHY – Morality on the Slopes

 According to the Platonic perspective, skiing reality can be categorized into two distinct categories: the reality provided by the senses

-We have suggested that the only true thing is real, but how do we define our skiing reality?
-At first,
+The only true thing is real, but how do we define our skiing reality?
+At first, we believe that it